badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 Took: 0.024995
 ```

 Not bad!
 The reason this performs better than the inlining done above is that basically all the code is inlined into `main()` directly.
-It was even able to remove the superfluous clipping checks of the inline `r96_hline()`!
-Let's keep LTO on by default for all targets!
+It was even able to remove some of the superfluous clipping checks of the inlined `r96_hline()`!
+Let's keep LTO on by default for all targets.

 We can't always rely on LTO to do such a good job though.
 Let's fix this by getting rid of the call to `r96_hline()` ourselves.

-## Demo app: Rectangles, optimized
+### Demo app: rectangles, optimized
 Here's what I came up with in the new demo app [`07_rect_opt.c`](https://github.com/badlogic/r96/blob/dont-be-square-00/src/07_rect_opt.c):

 --markdown-end
 {{post.code("src/07_rect_opt.c", "c",
 `
-void rect(r96_image *image, int32_t x1, int32_t y1, int32_t width, int32_t height, uint32_t color) {
+void rect_opt(r96_image *image, int32_t x1, int32_t y1, int32_t width, int32_t height, uint32_t color) {
 	if (width <= 0) return;
 	if (height <= 0) return;